 used for Digital Print Competition.
 The title must be the same name as the sign up sheet

-When labeling entries, use P for Pictorial, N for Nature, A for Assignment categories, M for Monochrome, and C for Creative,T for Travel; then your initials, and the Title .
+When labeling entries, use P for Pictorial, N for Nature, A for Assignment categories, M for Monochrome, and C for Creative,T for Travel; then your three initials, and the Title .
 Please use _ (underscore) and not a - (dash) .
-In the case of two people having the same first and last initials then three initials must be used: eg. JQP for John Q. Photographer.
+The three initials required will be the first letter of your first, middle, and last name: eg. JQP for John Q. Photographer.

 Competition entries are presented anonymously to a 3 judge panel selected by the president.
 Thispanel will be selected from Officers, Committee Chairmen, and Board of Director Members.
 Members at Large are encouraged to participate in judging.
 The judges electronically score each entry.
 The scores are seen only by the scorekeeper.
 The scorekeeper announces the total score and records it on the score sheet.
 When an entry is presented for scoring that has been entered by one of the judges, that judge scores a zero.
 The scorekeeper takes the average of the other two scores, rounding up when necessary, and adds it to the other two scores to get the total score for that entry.
 This process also applies for entries of family members of the judges.
 Only one member of a family at a time may judge a given competition.
 A family member is defined as any person related by blood, birth, or marriage including common law marriage.